- Who is airing Tour de France?

 - Subscribe to a premium VPN service.
 Enter your email, select a subscription plan, choose a payment method, and you’re good to go.

 - Download the VPN app on your device.
-If you’re using a phone a tablet, got to the Play Store or the App Store to install it.
+If you’re using a phone or a tablet, go to the Play Store or the App Store to install it.
 Or you can download it directly from the VPN website if you’re on your computer.

 - Launch the app and sign in.